tonezzz/voice_chat/README.md

 IMAGE_MODEL_ROOT=/mnt/c/_dev/_models/diffusers   # host cache path
 ```

-The CPU image generator still works out of the box, but GPU hosts get an additional `mcp_imagen_gpu` service (see `docker-compose.yml`).
-The server automatically routes `/generate-image` calls to the `mcp_imagen_gpu` endpoint when the frontend asks for it.
+The CPU service still works out of the box, but GPU hosts get an additional `mcp-imagen-gpu` container (see `docker-compose.yml`).
+The server automatically routes `/generate-image` calls to the GPU endpoint when the frontend asks for it.
 On the UI side, the Image Lab provides a CPU/GPU selector (with persistence) so you can draft quickly on CUDA hardware while falling back to CPU when needed.

-The service is built automatically (`docker-compose.yml`), participates in health checks, and the API server proxies `/generate-image` requests to it.
+Both endpoints are built automatically via `docker-compose.yml`, participate in health checks as `mcpImagen`/`mcpImagenGpu`, and the API server proxies `/generate-image` requests to them.
+Make sure your `.env` + `.env.secure` include the `IMAGE_MCP_*` URLs (especially when syncing environments) so the server knows where to route requests.
 If you update the frontend, remember to run `npm run dev` for live testing and `npm run build:deploy` to sync the static assets served by the backend.

 ### Bank slip MCP (mock EasySlip proxy)